Ljubica Acevska: Ambassadorship

 In late 1994, there began to be indications that Washington and Skopje would establish formal relations, and it was reported that Victor Comras, the Foreign Service Officer who had set up the U.S. liaison office in Macedonia, would be the first U.S. ambassador to the country.
 However, the step of being accredited as an ambassador would require Acevska to relinquish her U.S. citizenship, as it is State Department policy not to grant U.S. citizens diplomatic accreditation as ambassadors of foreign countries.
 She was officially appointed as ambassador in November 1995.

 Acevska served as ambassador until 2002, when she was succeeded by Nikola Dimitrov; he was the youngest ambassador in Washington at that point, even younger than Acevska had been when she first took up her unofficial liaison role for Macedonia.

 Post Ambassador Service

 Following her service as Ambassador, Acevska became a Public Policy Scholar at the Woodrow Wilson International Center for Scholars, and later became involved with humanitarian work in Haiti.
-From 2005 to 2008, Acevska co-hosted the Washington DC telvision talk show Conversations, where she discussed international issues.
+From 2005 to 2008, Acevska co-hosted the Washington DC television talk show Conversations, where she discussed international issues.